 - (a) Any lawfully constructed nonconforming or any legal sign existing upon the effective date of this chapter may be maintained and continued at the size existing upon such date except as hereinafter specified. - (b) All nonconforming signs must be brought into conformance, on a sign-by-sign basis, at the time that a sign is altered.
-This shall not include routine maintenance as required by this section. - (c) After a nonconforming sign has been removed, it shall not be replaced by another nonconforming sign. - (d) Temporary signs are not entitled to nonconforming status.
-Such signs must be brought into compliance as directed by the Community Development Director.
+This shall not include routine maintenance as required by this section. - (c) A nonconforming sign shall not be replaced by another nonconforming sign.